Jarmos-san/hugo-blog/README.md

 [![Ask Me Anything !][my ama badge]][my ama] [![Twitter Follow][my twitter badge]][my twitter]

+**DISCLAIMER**: This project is unmaintained & I'll be deprecating it soon.
+At the moment I'm working on a more powerful & featured [Next.js](https://nextjs.org) based website.
+And the repository for this project will be archived soon after the brand new project is complete!

 This repository hosts the tools, assets & themes for my [personal website][personal website].
 The site is statically generated with [Hugo][hugo landing page] & the [PaperMod][hugo-papermod] theme.
 Hugo which is a